nuxt/nuxt/docs/content/2.guide/5.deployment/99.presets/server.md

 - `NUXT_PORT` or `PORT` (defaults to `3000`)
 - `NUXT_HOST` or `HOST` (defaults to `'localhost'`)
 - `NITRO_SSL_CERT` and `NITRO_SSL_KEY` - if both are present, this will launch the server in HTTPS mode.
-In the vast majority of cases this should not be used other than for testing, and the Nitro server should be run behind a reverse proxy like nginx or Cloudflare which terminates SSL.
+In the vast majority of cases, this should not be used other than for testing, and the Nitro server should be run behind a reverse proxy like nginx or Cloudflare which terminates SSL.

 ## Server timings